mtmorgan/HCAmtxzip/README.md

 ## 8 fc0c4a2b-af93-42ec-8b68-10f68a1f6… male   ""                               178
 ```

-The `document_iddonor_organism.provenance.document_id` serves as a
+The `donor_organism.provenance.document_id` serves as a link to
-link to addition information about the samples.
-The additional
+addition information about the samples.
+The additional information can
-information can be extracted by querying the HCA DSS.
-The information
+be extracted by querying the HCA DSS.
+The information is returned as
-is returned as JSON, which is relatively difficult to deal with in
+JSON, which is relatively difficult to deal with in _R_; the
-_R_; the even-less-mature function `.files()` tries to parse this into
+even-less-mature function `.files()` tries to parse this into a
-a sensible format.
+sensible format.

 ```r